 - Sequencing: firstly, secondly, finally, subsequently

-Repetition in writing creates two problems.
-First, it makes writing feel monotonous and unpolished.
-Second, it actually obscures meaning — because if you use the same word to describe different things, the reader cannot tell the difference between them.
+Repetition makes writing feel monotonous and actually obscures meaning — if you use the same word to describe different things, the reader cannot tell the difference between them.

 The solution is not to reach for a thesaurus and replace every word with a rare synonym.
-That creates a different problem — writing that feels unnatural and forced.
-The solution is to vary your sentence structure so that repetition is less likely, and to build your vocabulary gradually so that you genuinely have alternative ways to express ideas.
+That creates unnatural, forced writing.
+Instead: vary your sentence structure so repetition is less likely, and build vocabulary gradually so you genuinely have alternative ways to express ideas.

 A Simple Daily Practice to Improve Your Writing Clarity